 Write routing rules based on probabilities or header values and even

-With Edge Experiments, you can easily split tests without affecting the performance of your site.
+With Edge Experiments, you can easily split tests without affecting your site's performance.
 Splits are executed at the edge through an easy-to-use yet powerful interface.
 Edge Experiments can be used for A/B and multivariate tests, canary deploys, blue-green tests, iterative migration off of a legacy website, personalization, and more.

 TurnKey Vacation Rentals is a full-service vacation rental property management company for premium and luxury-level rental homes in top travel destinations across the country.
 Unlike sites like Airbnb, TurnKey offers only pre-vetted listings.
 It also handles management details centrally, using a standardized set of tech tools.

-TurnKey was running an app inside of Docker on AWS Elastic Beanstalk and were looking for a solution that would provide them with greater control and insight into performance.
+TurnKey was running an app inside of Docker on AWS Elastic Beanstalk and was looking for a solution to provide them with greater control and insight into performance.

-They considered a couple of Jamstack solutions, but wanted a platform that would support Next.js natively, like Layer0.
-The fact that with Layer0 they could avoid refactoring how their codebase and data pipeline worked was one of the deciding factors.
+They considered a few Jamstack solutions but wanted a platform that would support Next.js natively, like Layer0.
+One of the deciding factors was that with Layer0, they could avoid refactoring how their codebase and data pipeline worked.

-Layer0 has helped Turnkey increase agility with a number of features listed below.
+Layer0 has helped Turnkey increase agility with some features listed below.

 In the past, Turnkey used a custom pipeline built inside of Jenkins, and the team was deploying from a trunk branch, never having complete confidence in what was getting ready to go out into production.

-Digging through server logs on Beanstalk can be a nightmare—you have to figure out exactly which logs you're looking for, which server they’re on, if they’re load balanced, etc. With Layer0 you can live stream logs directly from your build, which allows you to find the build you want to troubleshoot, press play and you watch the log.
+Digging through server logs on Beanstalk can be a nightmare—you have to figure out exactly which logs you're looking for, which server they’re on, if they’re load-balanced, etc. With Layer0, you can live stream logs directly from your build, which allows you to find the build you want to troubleshoot, press play, and watch the log.

-Turnkey had pages that were not on React/Next.js and were running on the old architecture.
-With Layer0 they could take what they’d already migrated and put that on the XDN and continue migrating incrementally.
+Turnkey had pages, not on React/Next.js, and ran on the old architecture.
+With Layer0, they could take what they’d already migrated, put that on the XDN and continue migrating incrementally.

 Layer0 gave the team at Turnkey tools to focus on performance.

 Shoe Carnival Inc. is an American retailer of footwear.
-The company currently operates an online store alongside 419 brick-and-mortar stores throughout the midwest, south, and southeast regions of the US.
+The company currently operates an online store alongside 419 brick-and-mortar stores throughout the US midwest, south, and southeast regions.

-Below are some of Layer0 features that the Shoe Carnival team found especially useful.
+Below are some of Layer0's features that the Shoe Carnival team found especially useful.

-Shoe Carnival uses Salesforce Commerce Cloud, which is not really meant to run headless frontends, like that of Shoe Carnival.
-So there was a lot of engineering and understanding on the backend side to be able to execute the data to the frontend.
+Shoe Carnival uses Salesforce Commerce Cloud, which is not meant to run headless frontends like that of Shoe Carnival.
+So there was a lot of engineering and understanding on the backend side to execute the data to the frontend.
 Those challenges could be solved because of the flexibility that the Layer0 backend sitting in-between Salesforce and the React frontend offered.
 The team at Shoe Carnival could freely build with React and ignore the limitations of Salesforce.

 Shoe Carnival’s time to production dramatically increased.
-The team can be separate from Salesforce development cycles, and make very quick changes in deployment.
+The team can be separated from Salesforce development cycles and make very quick changes in deployment.

-Speed to production is a huge benefit, but the site performance in general is hard to ignore as Shoe Carnival went from 5-6 second average page loads to sub-seconds.
-They can cache things at a very granular level and have the tools to make sure that what the customers are looking for is always available and up to date.
+Speed to production is a huge benefit, but the site performance generally is hard to ignore as Shoe Carnival went from 5-6 second average page loads to sub-seconds.
+They can cache things at a very granular level and have the tools to ensure that the customers are looking for is always available and up to date.

-Incremental deployment let the team deploy to production much faster than having to build a complete application to deploy it.
+Incremental deployment lets the team deploy to production much faster than building a complete application to deploy it.